 BUFFER: Land area within which adequate vegetation is maintained or provided to visually separate or screen one use from another and/or to minimize potentially negative impacts on surrounding areas.

-BUILDING ENVELOPE- Shall mean the area of a newly created subdivided lot eligible for the placement of dwelling units.
+BUILDING ENVELOPE: Shall mean the area of a newly created subdivided lot eligible for the placement of dwelling units.
 Building envelopes are restricted by operation of local federal and state law and can be further restricted in their location by operation of a subdivision approval to enhance the purposes and further the requirements of these regulations.

-BUILDING INSPECTOR - The officer or other designated authority charged with the administration and enforcement of the Town Regulations, Zoning Ordinance, and Building Code.
+BUILDING INSPECTOR: The officer or other designated authority charged with the administration and enforcement of the Town Regulations, Zoning Ordinance, and Building Code.
 Whenever no active Building Inspector is available in Town, this refers to the Board of Selectmen.

-CERTIFIED SOIL SCIENTIST – A person who, by reason of his or her special knowledge of soil classification and mapping as acquired by course work and experience, as specified by RSA 310-A:84, I and II and who is certified by the State of New Hampshire Board of Natural Scientists.
+CERTIFIED SOIL SCIENTIST: A person who, by reason of his or her special knowledge of soil classification and mapping as acquired by course work and experience, as specified by RSA 310-A:84, I and II and who is certified by the State of New Hampshire Board of Natural Scientists.

-COMMERCIAL SOIL STRIPPING - removal of loam, clay, sand, gravel, peat, quarried stone, or construction aggregate for use off the premises, except when incidental to construction for which a building permit has been obtained.
+COMMERCIAL SOIL STRIPPING: removal of loam, clay, sand, gravel, peat, quarried stone, or construction aggregate for use off the premises, except when incidental to construction for which a building permit has been obtained.

-COMMERCIAL USE - facilities for the sale, lease, trade or delivery of products, goods or services, and their accessory uses.
+COMMERCIAL USE: facilities for the sale, lease, trade or delivery of products, goods or services, and their accessory uses.
 Home business excluded from this category.

 COMMON AREA: Land within or related to a development, exclusive of land dedicated as designated open space, not individually owned, which is designed and intended for the common use or enjoyment of the residents of the development and/or the town and may include such complementary structures and improvements as are necessary, appropriate and approved by the Planning Board.

-COMMON FIRE WALL - a common fire wall shall be constructed in accordance with current BOCA Basic Building Codes and of materials that meet all BOCA code minimum requirements.
+COMMON FIRE WALL: a common fire wall shall be constructed in accordance with current BOCA Basic Building Codes and of materials that meet all BOCA code minimum requirements.

-COMPLETENESS REVIEW – The process used by the Planning Board and/or their designated agent to ensure that all necessary applications/stru/plans/various paperwork required from the applicant have been submitted with the application for Subdivision to be considered for approval by the Planning Board.
+COMPLETENESS REVIEW: The process used by the Planning Board and/or their designated agent to ensure that all necessary applications/stru/plans/various paperwork required from the applicant have been submitted with the application for Subdivision to be considered for approval by the Planning Board.

 CONSERVATION EASEMENT: A permanent legal restriction against future development and other activities as specified in the conservation easement deed.
 An easement may be worded to permit or restrict public access, allow or disallow recreational uses, allow or disallow other uses, such as limited development, agriculture, or forestry.
-Easements are tied to the title of the land, regardless of subsequent ownership and runs with the land in perpetuity
+Easements are tied to the title of the land, regardless of subsequent ownership and runs with the land in perpetuity.

 DESIGNATED OPEN SPACE: Reserved land that is permanently protected from further development and remains in a natural condition or is managed according to an approved management plan for natural resource functions, e.g., forestry, agriculture, habitat protection, passive recreation (See Article 4, Section S.9.c.2), or limited uses as approved by the Planning Board under this ordinance as part of an open space subdivision.

-DEVELOPMENT - any man-made change to improved or unimproved real estate, including but not limited to buildings or other structures, mining, dredging, filling, grading, paving, excavation or drilling operations.
+DEVELOPMENT: Any man-made change to improved or unimproved real estate, including but not limited to buildings or other structures, mining, dredging, filling, grading, paving, excavation or drilling operations.

 DWELLING UNIT, Single Family - a building or that portion of a building consisting of one or more rooms designed for living and sleeping purposes, including kitchen and sanitary facilities and intended for occupancy by not more than one family or household.